 You could be forgiven for thinking that recruiters will take requirements such as these for granted.
 After all, you’ll be a recent graduate from an engineering degree course – of course, you’re going to be willing to learn new skills and be open to the idea of attaining Chartered Status.

 The key is being able to provide evidence that this is the case to prospective employers, especially within such a competitive job market.
 The Engineering Council’s website is a great place to start if you’re interested in finding out more about gaining further certifications.

 Getting started on working towards qualifications will not only make it easier for yor to progress within Engineering later in your career but will also help to convey your hunger to add value to a company through ongoing personal improvement.

-In this sense you need to exhbit how you are an investment that will reap dividends for an organisation and not just a graduate looking for a means to an end.
+In this sense, you need to exhibit how you are an investment that will reap dividends for an organisation and not just a graduate looking for a means to an end.